NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Custom_Set_Analysis.md

 Cohort sets are completely customizable and can be generated for cases, genes, or mutations using the following methods:

 __Upload ID Set:__ This feature is available in the "Manage Sets" link at the top right of the Portal.
 Choose "Upload Set" and then select whether the set comprises cases, genes, or mutations.
-A set of IDs (IDs* or UUIDs) can then be uploaded in a text file or copied and pasted into the list of identifiers field along with a name identifying the set.
-Once the list of identifiers is uploaded, they are validated and grouped according to whether the identifier matched an existing GDC ID or did not match ("Unmatched").
+A set of IDs or UUIDs can then be uploaded in a text file or copied and pasted into the list of identifiers field along with a name identifying the set.
+Once the list of identifiers is uploaded, the IDs are validated and grouped according to whether or not the identifier matched an existing GDC ID.

 [![Upload Set](images/GDC-UploadSet-Cohort_v2.png)](images/GDC-UploadSet-Cohort_v2.png "Click to see the full image.")

-\* This is referred to as a `submitter_id` in the GDC API, which is a non-UUID identifier such as a TCGA barcode.

 __Apply Filters in Exploration:__ Sets can be assembled using the existing filters in the Exploration page.
 They can be saved by choosing the "Save/Edit Case Set" button under the pie charts for case sets.
 This will prompt a decision to save as new case set.

-Similarly, gene and mutation filters can be applied and saved in the Exploration page in the Genes and Mutations tab, respectively.
+The same can be done for both gene and mutation filters, and can be applied and saved in the Genes and Mutations tab, respectively.

 [![Exploration Set](images/GDC-ExplorationSet-Cohort_v2.png)](images/GDC-ExplorationSet-Cohort_v2.png "Click to see the full image.")